-And spending time together, undisturbed, is one of the most romantic propositions one can offer.
-Even more so if you planned ahead to ensure a romantic atmosphere.
+Spending time together, undisturbed, is one of the most romantic propositions one can offer.
+And even more so if you planned ahead to ensure a romantic atmosphere.

 While many influencers will tell you the only way to be romantic is to spend a ton of money, you can find romantic restaurants in CT at any price point.